big_yellow_tent_at_twilight

 Keep Animals Away from Food When Camping

 Did you know that animals which become a dangerous nuisance often end up needing to be destroyed.
-Instead, secure any items which may be attractive, minimize odors, and be clean.
+Instead, secure any items which may be attractive, minimize odours, and be clean.
 You and the animals will both be happier in the long run.

 Mom of two beautiful active girls, traveller, fitness junkie, social media consultant, and keeper of the sanity.